net-daemon/docs/docs/index.md

 :::caution Warning

-This is project is in pre-release stage and API:s can change until release.
+This is project is in beta stage and API:s can change until release.
 The project is moving towards first beta where the API:s will be more stable.
 Please use and contribute ideas for improvement or better yet pull requests.

 :::